 - The pain becomes very severe or persists for more than 24 hours

 - It is almost impossible to control or stop the bleeding

 - Around the extraction site, the swelling worsens

 - There is itching or rashes after taking the medicine

 This article sums up why teeth are extracted.
-Some of these reasons may be cavities, tooth decay, infection, swelling etc.
+Some of these reasons may be cavities, tooth decay, infection, swelling, etc.

 All the teeth are important and they all play an important role as some of these are used for chewing and tearing, for maintaining the jaw alignment and for grinding and clenching.

-The oral health and hygiene is important as it helps maintain our overall health. it is better to visit the dentist on regular basis rather than visiting after a year only to find out having a bigger problem by the end of the day.
+The oral health and hygiene are important as it helps maintain our overall health. it is better to visit the dentist on regular basis rather than visiting after a year only to find out having a bigger problem by the end of the day.

 Thinking that going to a dentist regularly will cost you more money than visiting the doctor after a year, then think again.

 Just as our physical health is important our oral health is also important.
 So dear reader, it is better to have a regular dental checkup than to visit a dentist with a serious condition and get your teeth removal surgery timely.